w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

 * Using substrate-etl - dependent on the quality and availability of the data.
 Currently the data has a significant delay, potentially decreasing the usability of the data.
 Additionally, due to the size of relay chains history, querying the data through BigQuery is extremely expensive.

-The best model is yet to be decided with Polkadot Data Alliance and will be a matter of discussion after the PoC is designed.
+The best model is yet to be decided with Polkadot Data Alliance and will be a matter of discussion after the PoC is designed and costs of each solution is known.

 ### Other Proposals Comparison